Media

 The Expanding Advertising Landscape in Media and the Real World

 Digital media delivers the most immediate and personalized intrusion.
 Social feeds, streaming services, news sites, and apps insert repetitive video, banner, and native ads into every scroll or pause.
 Physical advertising has kept pace and evolved in tandem.
 Billboards, transit wraps, digital out-of-home screens, and even store interiors now deploy programmatic targeting and contextual relevance.
-Global ad spend surpassed one trillion dollars in 2024 and continues its upward climb, with digital and out-of-home formats claiming growing shares.[2]
-The result is an environment where advertising no longer feels like a side element but the dominant layer overlaying content and public space alike.
+Global advertising revenue crossed the one-trillion-dollar threshold for the first time in 2024 — GroupM put it at roughly $1.04 trillion (up 9.5% year over year), while WARC’s parallel forecast landed even higher at about $1.08 trillion — and digital platforms are on track to capture roughly 73% of that total by 2025, rising toward 77% by 2029.[2]
+The market is also extraordinarily concentrated: pure-play internet platforms led by Alphabet (Google), Meta, and Amazon alone were forecast to absorb about $741 billion, nearly 69% of the entire global market, in 2024.[2]
+Retail media (+21.3%), social (+14.2%), and search (+12.1%) drove the bulk of that growth.
+The result is an environment where advertising no longer feels like a side element but the dominant layer overlaying content and public space alike — and where a handful of firms set the rules for how attention is bought and sold.

 Trajectories of Intrusion and Escalation